 - AKC registration (limited) that includes 30 days of pet insurance

-- Age appropriate vaccines (neopar, neovac da2, and one round of 5 way vaccination)
+- Age appropriate vaccines (neopar, neovac da2, and one round of 5 way vaccination at 8 weeks)

 - If desired, kennel cough vaccine